kammitama5/kammitama5.github.io/_posts/2022-01-14-Friday-January-14th.md

 ## It's always heartbreaking
 - There's something about this place that just resonates with me, and I am split in half every time I have to leave.
 It's like your heart and head are split in two.
 The people who keep me grounded are here.
-One of my friends, who I've known since 2002, said that he recognized that my family and certain people in my life keep me grounded.
+One of my friends, who I've known since 2002, said that he recognized that my family and certain people in my life keep me grounded; that was what was real to me.
 That's always been really important to me, and why I can't spend too long without going back.
 But for now, I have things to do, and goals I would like to achieve, so off I go in a few hours.

 ## Here are some things I did this week!